Hair Color

 Usually, toner will be applied at the shampoo bowl after lightening and typically takes 10-20 minutes to process.

-Toners are demi-permanent hair color, and will eventually fade.
+Toners are Demi-Permanent hair color, and will eventually fade.
 Depending on your hair and care they will last an average of 2 to 8 weeks and do not cover gray.

 Toner can be applied in between color services, not just right after one, so the color lasts and looks fresh longer.